Maddog241/rua/doc.md

 #### short string

-Short strings can be delimited by matching single or duobel quotes, and can containg the following escape sequences: `\n, \t, \\, \', \"`.
+Short strings can be delimited by matching single or double quotes, and can contain the following escape sequences: `\n, \t, \\, \', \"`.

 #### long string

-Literal strings can also be defined using a long format enclosed by double brackets: `[[<string-literal>]]`.
+Literal strings can also be defined using a long format enclosed by double brackets: `[[<contents>]]`.
 However, it does not interpret any escape sequences.

 For convenience, when the opening double bracket is immediately followed by a newline, the newline is not included in the string.
-So the following two strings are equal:
+So the following strings are equal:

 ```lua
 a = 'alo\n123"'